psthomas/psthomas.github.io/_posts/2017-12-02-risk-return.md

 </figure>

 So if you prefer to use the standard deviation as a measure, there do seem to be returns to risk taking -- higher impact estimates tend to be noisier.
-But if the downside risk makes more sense to you, the lowest impact interventions underperform the mean to a greater extent.
+But if the downside risk metric makes more sense to you, the highest impact estimates underperform the mean less often, so there's not a return to this measure of risk.

 ## Evidence from Scientific Research